Gultoksoz/csharp-dictionary/README.md

 # Csharp-dictionary
-This project is simple dictionary example with Add and List method.
+This project is simple dictionary example with Add and List method.(console app)